Meikarta: Planned facilities

 Other than residential facilities, the township will have business district, hospital, hotels, international and national schools, universities, IT hub, industrial research center, international exhibition center, stadium, library, art center, and shopping malls.
 The project consist of 200 skyscrapers, which will cost about $30 billion.
 At first phase 84 towers of residential towers will be built, each of which will be 42-story.
 In the first phase of the development there will be 250,000 apartment units which can accommodate up to 1 million people.

 The township has 100-hectare central park, which is claimed to be the largest park in Indonesia.
 There is a lake spreading over 25-hectares in the park.
 There will be a botanical garden and a zoo, which each will have 25 hectares of land.
 The remaining space around the lake will be kept open for sporting activities, as a meeting point and a playground.

 Orange County is the CBD of Meikarta.
-Orange County will have 12 apartment towers, 1 iconic tower as high as 61 floors with 5 star hotel, offices and service apartments.
+It will have 12 apartment towers, 1 iconic tower as high as 61 floors with 5 star hotel, offices and service apartments.

-Meikarta has claimed to have connection with the ongoing Jakarta-Bandung high speed rail project, though the closest station is Karawang HSR Station which is to be located in neighboring Karawang Regency.
+Meikarta has claimed to have connection with the Jakarta-Bandung high speed rail, though the closest station is Karawang HSR Station which is located in neighboring Karawang Regency.